How to Disable Bluetooth on Windows using Intune

 Allow Discoverable ModeSpecifies whether other Bluetooth-enabled devices can discover the device.
 If this is not set or it is deleted, the default value of 1 (Allow) is used.
 Most restricted value is 0.

-Allow Prompted Proximal ConnectionsThis policy allows the IT admin to block users on these managed devices from using Swift Pair and other proximity based scenarios.
+Allow PrepairingThis policy allows IT administrators to block users on these managed devices from using Swift Pair and other proximity-based scenarios.

 Services Allowed ListSet a list of allowable services and profiles.
 String hex formatted array of Bluetooth service UUIDs in canonical format, delimited by semicolons.
 For example, {782AFCFC-7CAA-436C-8BF0-78CD0FFBD4AF}.
 The default value is an empty string.
 For more information, see ServicesAllowedList usage guide.